aneeshks/ESL-Model/README.rst

 You can find the source in ``esl_model.ch3.model``

-I try to make the code clean and simple so that people to understand the algorithm easily.
+I try to make the code clean and simple so that people can understand the algorithm easily.

 ..  code-block:: python